 The first step is to take a break from the hot tools that you have been using too frequently.
-If you must use them, make sure you use quality tools like those with a number of heat settings.
+If you've been using hot tools religiously for a long period you may find this the most challenging step, so if you must use them, make sure you use quality tools like those with a number of heat settings.
 Look for dryers that have a stronger flow of air, with a lower setting and more power.
 Use a diffuser on your dryer as well.

 Remember to NEVER use “wet to dry” tools of any type as they will do the most damage to your curls.
 Look for ceramic tools and always use a heat protective spray.

 Shampoo Less, Condition More

 Deep condition one to two times per week.
 Depending on the damage to your hair, deep conditioning with a treatment for your hair type is important.
 Find a masque or treatment that suits your hair type.

 At home treatments: You can also follow up with at home treatment by slightly warming olive oil (or your favorite oil mixture) and applying it to your dry hair.
 Wrap your hair with plastic wrap and allow the olive oil to help restore the shine and moisture to your curls.
 After 30-40 mins, gently wash it out and allow your locks to air dry.

 Another great treatment: combine a banana, one cup of plain yogurt, 2 tablespoons of honey, 1 tablespoon of olive oil , one egg and 3 drops of lavendar oil - mix them well and coat freshly washed hair.
 Allow it to sit on your hair for about 40 mins and wash out with cold water.
 Allow your hair to air dry.